sphinx-gallery/sphinx-gallery/doc/configuration.rst

-When notebooks are produced, by default (``notebook_images = False``) image paths from the `image` directive in rST documentation blocks (not images generated fom code) are included in markdown in their original form.
+When notebooks are produced, by default (``notebook_images = False``) image paths from the `image` directive in rST documentation blocks (not images generated fom code) are included in markdown using their original paths.
 This includes paths to images expected to be present on the local filesystem which is unlikely to be the case for those downloading the notebook.

-By setting ``notebook_images = True``, images will be included in the generated notebooks via Base64-encoded `data URIs <https://en.wikipedia.org/wiki/Data_URI_scheme>`_.
+By setting ``notebook_images = True``, images will be embedded in the generated notebooks via Base64-encoded `data URIs <https://en.wikipedia.org/wiki/Data_URI_scheme>`_.
 As inclusion of images via data URIs can significantly increase size of the notebook, it's suggested this only be used when small images are used throughout